user52/developer.snip.it/content/index.md

 ## Authentication

 Most of the resource in the API provide access to information that is non-private.
-If a resource is completely private a request will return a *Unauthrized* response
+If a resource is completely private a request will return a *Unauthorized* response

 <%= headers 401 %>